-Grid Computing is in the General and Transferable Skills category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies with a WFH option and a requirement for generic IT skills.
+Grid Computing falls under the General and Transferable Skills category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies with remote or hybrid options requiring generic IT skills.

 Permanent vacancies with a requirement for generic IT skills